-The vesting of shares and options is subject to satisfying the condition of presence (three to six years depending on the nature of the plan) and performance conditions fully aligned with the objectives of the strategic plan (ROE and Solvency ratio) and a Total Shareholder Return (TSR) criterion.
+The vesting of shares and options is subject to satisfying the condition of presence (three to six years depending on the nature of the plan) and performance conditions fully aligned with the objectives of the strategic plan (EVG and Solvency ratio) and a Total Shareholder Return (TSR) criterion.
 Moreover, beneficiaries must fully comply with the Group's Code of Conduct (clawback policy) and complete a training on CSR-related topics every year.
-For more information on the performance conditions of 2022 plans, see Section 2.2.3.4 - Plans providing employee profit sharing of the 2022 Universal Registration Document.
+For more information on the performance conditions of 2023 plans, see Section 2.2.3.4 - Employee profit sharing plans of the 2023 Universal Registration Document.